Last updated

 In a secure location not on your validator:

-2. Generate a validator key pair using the create_keys command.
+1. Generate a validator key pair using the validator-keys tool, which is included in the rippled package:

 Sample output on Ubuntu: